Second Phase Training for Civil Defence Volunteers Held in Dimapur

 Source: DIPR Nagaland

-Highlighting the importance of preparedness, discipline and teamwork, Kikon urged participants to take the training seriously and apply the skills learned in real-life situations to save lives and minimise damage to property.
-He further encouraged close coordination with the district administration and line departments to strengthen disaster management mechanisms at the grassroots level.
+Kikon emphasized the importance of preparedness, discipline and teamwork in disaster management.
+He urged participants to make the most of the training and apply the skills acquired to effectively respond to emergencies, save lives and reduce damage to property.
+He also stressed the need for strong coordination between volunteers, district authorities and line departments to build a more efficient and responsive disaster management framework at the grassroots level.

 Previous Post Next Post